astronomer/airflow-guides/guides_in_progress/airflow-dbt.md

     start_dummy >> dbt_seed >> dbt_run_group >> dbt_test_group >> end_dummy
 ```

-Using the jaffleshop demo dbt project, the parser creates the following DAG including two [task groups](https://www.astronomer.io/guides/task-groups) for the `dbt_run` and `dbt_test` tasks:
+Using the jaffleshop demo dbt project, the parser creates the following DAG including two task groups for the `dbt_run` and `dbt_test` tasks:

 ![DAG including two task groups from "dbt_run" and "dbt_test"](https://www.astronomer.io/static/202d5a37d1059b83deb4d6a6a1b55b8a/1df5b/image1.png)

 One important fact to note here is that the `DbtDagParser` does not include a `dbt compile` step that updates the `manifest.json` file.
-Since the Airflow scheduler parses the DAG file periodically, having a compile step as part of the DAG creation could potentially incur some unnecessary load for the scheduler.
+Since the Airflow Scheduler parses the DAG file periodically, having a compile step as part of the DAG creation could incur some unnecessary load for the scheduler.
 We recommend adding a `dbt compile` step either as part of a CI/CD pipeline, or as part of a pipeline run in production before the Airflow DAG is run.

 There are two small differences between the previous examples in dbt_advanced.py and elt.py in the demo repo and this example with regards to the “dbt test” runs:
 1. The test runs are optional.
 You can simply skip the tests by not using `getdbttest_group()`.